Screen Share: Start Collaborative Online Meetings

 Suddenly, you're miles apart again.
 Of course, that's not the case anymore.
 That's thanks to a nifty little feature called screen share.
 So, what is screen share, and how can it add value to your business?
 Let’s find out!

 What is screen sharing?

 Screen sharing is the process of sharing the content on your screen to other devices, often with the goal of making collaboration possible when team members are in different locations.
 When you screen share in an online meeting, other participants will be able to view files, documents, and apps from your device without you having to send them anything.

 Think about it: even if you send the files and your coworkers open them, you'll still be looking at the file individually.
 There's no telling what details the other participants are actually looking at.
 With screen share, the presenter/host can direct everyone in the meeting to see what they want everyone to see.
 You can choose to include your full screen or just a specific window.
 The goal is to make sure everyone is on the same page.

 There are a number of stand-alone screen share services available in the market, but this feature is included free with RingCentral Video, our top-class video conferencing solution.

 How does screen sharing work?

-What are the advantages of screen share?
+What are the advantages of screen sharing?

-Successful collaboration also brings extra benefits including:
+- Achieving such successful collaboration brings extra benefits, including:

 - Increased efficiency and productivity